shogun-toolbox/shogun/doc/cookbook/source/examples/binary/perceptron.rst

 .. sgexample:: perceptron.sg:set_parameters

-We create an instance of the :sgclass:`CPerceptron` classifier by passing it training features and labels.
+We create an instance of the :sgclass:`Perceptron` classifier by passing it training features and labels.

 .. sgexample:: perceptron.sg:create_instance

-Then we train and apply it to test data, which here gives :sgclass:`CBinaryLabels`.
+Then we train and apply it to test data, which here gives :sgclass:`BinaryLabels`.

 .. sgexample:: perceptron.sg:train_and_apply